Virtual Office FAQ

 VAT number (4)

-The VAT registration obligation in Estonia arises from the moment when the company’s sales turnover exceeds 40 000 EUR per the calendar year.
+The VAT registration obligation in Estonia arises from the moment when the company’s sales turnover exceeds 40 000 EUR per calendar year.

 At the same time, the company may apply for VAT status before it reaches this amount.